animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 ##### Private

-Private functions and state variables are the most closed visibility type.
-They can only be accessed from other functions inside of the contract.
+Private is the most closed visibility type.
+Functions or variables with this visibility can only be accessed from other functions inside of the contract.
+It is generally reccomended to keep functions private unless more visibiltiy is needed.

 ```solidity
 contract AgeStorage {